 It is for this reason that we are putting in place a single set of high-level targets for this Corporate Plan.
 This is how we will measure the overall effectiveness of the South Downs National Park Authority between 2022 and 2025 in terms of its impact on the ground.
 We will expect every team to maximise its contribution towards these targets.

-Nature Recovery Supporting action to rebuild biodiversity (ReNature and Core Nature) A National Park for All Supporting action to increase the value of the National Park to underserved groups
+Climate Action Supporting action to reduce emissions and increase resilience increase the value of the National Park to underserved groups